-- Self-Guided Visits Design your own experience!
+- Self-Guided Visits Design your own experience.
 Resources can be found at mobot.org/schoolprograms.
 Admission is free for all ZMD students, and non-ZMD students in grades PreK-8th.
 Non-ZMD students in grades 9 and above are admitted at \$8/student. - Guided Tours Take a stroll through the Garden with one of our knowledgeable guides.
 Tours typically last for 1-1.5 hours.
 Each tour accommodates up to 30 students.
-Fee: \$80 Add photography to your tour for \$15. - Garden Classes (includes Combination and Multidisciplinary classes) Designed for groups seeking an in-depth experience around specific topics, our classes couple age-appropriate, hands-on indoor learning experiences led by trained instructors with a theme-appropriate guided tour of the Garden.
+Fee: \$90 Add photography to your tour for \$15. - Garden Classes (includes Combination and Multidisciplinary classes) Designed for groups seeking an in-depth experience around specific topics, our classes couple age-appropriate, hands-on indoor learning experiences led by trained instructors with a theme-appropriate guided tour of the Garden.
 Programs typically last 2-2.5 hours hours and include a take-home for each student.
-Fees: Standard (up to 30 students): \$150.
-Large (up to 60 students): \$300. - PlantLab Programs Dig deeper into plant science in the PlantLab!
-Programs designed for grades 3 and up offer students an opportunity to explore more rigorous botany and STEM topics with our trained instructors.
-PlantLab sessions serve up to 30 students, last 45-60 minutes and include a take-home planting for each student.
-Fee: \$100 - Add-on Experiences Make your students' experience even more memorable by including one of the following in your visit (See pg.
+Fees: Standard (up to 30 students): \$180.
+Large (up to 60 students): \$360. - PlantLab Investigations Dig deeper into plant science in the PlantLab Investigations designed for grades 3 and up offer students an opportunity to explore more rigorous botany and STEM topics with our trained instructors.
+PlantLab sessions serve up to 30 students, last 45-60 minutes, and include a take-home planting for each student.
+Fee: \$120 - Add-on Experiences Make your students' experience even more memorable by including one of the following in your visit (See pg.
 17 for more information): - Pot-a-Plant Sessions accommodate up to 30 students.
-Fee: \$50. - Shaw's Satchels \$5/satchel (This fee is waived for ZMD school groups.) - The Doris I Schnuck Children's Garden is open April through October.
+Fee: \$60. - Shaw's Satchels \$5/satchel (This fee is waived for ZMD school groups.)
+Each satchel is designed for use by up to 10 students. - The Doris I. Schnuck Children's Garden is open April through October.
 School groups must pre-register to receive a reduced entry fee and to guarantee admission, as capacity is limited.
 Fee: \$3/student, payable upon arrival.